 Agreement to Dedicate

-The Developer and Owner agree that forthwith on the issue by the County Council of the certificate of completion for the Strategic Highway (or such part of the Strategic Highway as the County Council may select) there shall be deemed to have been dedicated as public highway for all public highway purposes (including by mechanical propelled vehicles) the Strategic Road Land (or such different parts of it identified with the Dedication Notice) and it shall thereafter subject to the provisions of the Strategic Highway Agreement be maintainable at the public expense.
+The Developer and Owner agree that forthwith on the issue by the County Council of the certificate of completion for the Strategic Highway (or such part of the Strategic Highway as the County Council may select) there shall be deemed to have been dedicated as public highway for all public highway purposes (including by mechanically propelled vehicles) the Strategic Road Land (or such different parts of it identified with the Dedication Notice) and it shall thereafter subject to the provisions of the Strategic Highway Agreement be maintainable at the public expense. .

 Noting at Land Registry